BoredRune/BoredRune/README.md

 - 👋 Hi, I’m @BoredRune
 - 👀 I’m interested in ...
-Runelite, IRC, Python, Ghidra
+Runelite, IRC, Python, Lua
 - 🌱 I’m currently learning ...
 Python, Typescript
 - 💞️ I’m looking to collaborate on ...
 RevoltChat, Runelite PluginHub
 - 📫 How to reach me ...
 Do not